TimRoith/Mathematics-Of-Transformers-Papers/README.md

 This list collects papers that deal with mathematical properties and models connected to the transformer architecture.

 ⚠️ This list is under construction.
-For suggestions and addtions please open a pull-request.
+For suggestions and additions please open a pull-request.

 ## Paper ordered by year